-Several schemes record the number of birds that wash up dead onto beaches, with some schemes recording apparent causes of death.
-Averbeck et al. (1992) recorded that over an eight-year period (1983 to 1990) 9524 birds were found dead on a sample of 25 km of beach on the German North Sea coast surveyed at least twice a month.
+While several current schemes record the number of birds that wash up dead onto beaches, some even record the apparent cause of death.
+Averbeck et al. (1992) reported that over an eight-year period (1983 to 1990) 9524 birds were found dead on a sample of 25 km of beach on the German North Sea coast surveyed at least twice a month.
 Of these, 28% were victims of oil pollution; in the winter of 1991, this proportion fell to 15% (C. Averbeck, pers. comm.).
 The remainder died of unknown causes.
-However, in another study on 65 km of German beaches surveyed regularly between 1983 and 1988, 78 birds were found dead entangled in plastics or litter, of these 17 were in litter/netting attributable to the fishing industry (Hartwig et al., 1992).
-Further north on the North Sea coast of Denmark, over 80% of birds found dead are oiled, with very few killed by nets (Danielsen et al., 1990).
+However, in another study of 65 km of German beaches surveyed regularly between 1983 and 1988, 78 birds were found dead entangled in plastics or litter, of these 17 were in litter/netting attributable to the fishing industry (Hartwig et al., 1992).
+Farther north on the Danish coast of the North Sea, over 80% of birds found dead are oiled, with very few killed by nets (Danielsen et al., 1990).
 Birds which drown in nets are often difficult to separate from birds which have died naturally, an exception to this is when wings are removed when clearing nets.

 When bird rings are returned from birds found dead, the cause of death is often reported.
 Of 460 first-year guillemots ringed in Shetland between 1959 and 1990, Heubeck et al. (1990) found that 46% were killed in fishing nets.
-A further 29% were 'found dead' - a category likely to include some birds drowned in nets.
+A further 29% were 'found dead'-a category likely to include some birds drowned in nets.
 Equivalent figures for 304 older birds were 31% and 40%.
 Most of the fishing net casualties were from Scandinavian coasts.
 Mead and O'Connor (1980) analysed all recoveries from the coasts of Britain and Ireland from 1967 to 1978 (Table 6.3.3).
 Seabirds that feed mostly from the air were less affected by fishing nets and oil than the diving species.
 Those species that feed in inshore areas tended to suffer more from net entanglement than the offshore species.